tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Validation Method
 - Definition: A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Validation to its bdqffdq:Specifications.
 - SubClass Of: DataQualityMethod; ValidationConcept
-- Comments: A bdqffdq:ValidationMethod is a data quality Solutions layer concept (see Figure 3 in Veiga et al., 2017) describing the relationship between a bdqffdq:Specification (technical description of a Test) and a bdqffdq:Validation (a bdqffdq:Criterion in the context of bdqffdq:ResourceType (bdqffdq:SingleRecord or MultiRecordbdqffdq:) and associated bdqffdq:InformationElements).
+- Comments: A bdqffdq:ValidationMethod is a data quality Solutions layer concept (see Figure 3 in Veiga et al., 2017) describing the relationship between a bdqffdq:Specification (technical description of a Test) and a bdqffdq:Validation (a bdqffdq:Criterion in the context of bdqffdq:ResourceType (bdqffdq:SingleRecord or bdqffdq:MultiRecord) and associated bdqffdq:InformationElements).
 VM(va) = {s | s ⊂ S ⋀ va ∈ VA}

 ********************